Best Toys for Babies and Toddlers

 1. Animals Sound Puzzle: Perfect to motivate your little one to imitate!
 Remove the puzzle piece and put it back to hear the sound!
 Also great to work on pinching (15 month milestone)!

-2. Matching Eggs: These are great for color and shape recognition and fine motor skills, and can also be used for pretend play while your little one makes breakfast for you!
+2. Matching Eggs: These are great for color and shape recognition and fine motor skills - it’s an educational toy for your 1 year olds AND can be used for pretend play fun.

-3. B. Toys Instruments: Musical toys are a fun way to engage with your child and make different sounds!
+3. B. Toys Instruments: A great developmental toy for one year olds!
+Musical toys are a fun way to engage with your child and make different sounds!
 Model words like, “bang, boom, shake, tap.”

 5. Poke-a-Dot Books: These books are great for promoting finger isolation and pointing.